 - Add the egg whites and almond extract to the mixing bowl, and mix with a wooden spoon or an electric hand whisk until it forms a smooth, wet, sticky dough.

-- Take a few tablespoons of the dough and roll it between your hands or on a clean work surface into a log about 4 inches long.
+- Take a few tablespoons of the dough at a time and roll it between your hands or on a clean work surface into a log about 4 inches long.
 (Because the dough is so sticky, it helps to wet your hands with cold water when shaping and handling the dough.
 This prevents the dough from sticking to your hands as you roll and shape it.)

-- Place the almond-coated dough log on the prepared baking sheet, and bring the two edges closer together to form a crescent shape.
+- Place the almond-coated dough log on the prepared baking sheet, and bring the two edges closer together to form a horn or horseshoe shape.
+Place the cookies at least 1 inch apart on your baking sheet, since they'll spread a little bit in the oven.

-- Bake the cookies for 12 to 15 minutes, until the cookies are dry on the top and golden on the bottom.The cookies will still be soft when they’re done baking.
-Gently transfer the cookies to a cooling rack with a spatula to cool and become firm, for about 20 minutes.
+- Bake the cookies for 12 to 15 minutes, until the cookies are dry on top and golden on the bottom.
+The cookies will still be soft when they’re done baking, so gently transfer them to a cooling rack with a spatula to cool and become firm, for about 20 minutes.

-- Dip the ends or half the crescent cookies in the melted chocolate, then return the cookies to the parchment paper-lined baking sheet to allow the chocolate to cool and harden, for at least 1 hour.
+- Melt the chocolate in a microwave-safe bowl on 30 second intervals, stirring after each time.
+Dip the ends the cookies in the melted chocolate, then return the cookies to the parchment paper-lined baking sheet to allow the chocolate to cool and harden, for at least 1 hour.
 Enjoy!!

 Notes